 After recovering from more than 15 years of struggles with full-blown bulimia, I am now able to look back and see how my bulimia recovery made me a better person.
 These are also the key elements you have to learn during your own bulimia recovery in order to free yourself up from your struggles around food.

-As you know, for almost all my adult life, I struggled with full-blown bulimia.
+As you know, for a big part of my life, I struggled with full-blown bulimia.

 I started nourishing a destructive relationship with my own body at a very early age and quickly fell in the vicious cycle of eating disorders when I was 13.
 As I grew older, my issues grew with me, getting more and more serious.